 Architect Owen Jones (1809–1874) published his masterpiece The Grammar of Ornament in 1856.
 Comprised of 112 plates illustrating design motifs from around the world, the visual dictionary was intended as a source book to inspire architects and designers.
 This chestnut leaf study comes from the final chapter in the book which explored forms from the natural world.
+Chestnut leaves is also available as a print tapestry.

 Gallery-quality art print on 210 g Hahnemühle Studio matte paper.